By Lotti Brown

 As a flower essence, elder is used for balance between this earthly world and the otherworld and its meaning is connected to a balancing of energies, the otherworld, protection, wisdom (like the elder wise woman), healing, and responsibilities in society.
 Elder is cooling and brings calm thought along with the wisdom of years.

-You can buy my Celtic Elder art as wall art prints and home products from my Redbubble store:
+You can explore my Celtic Elder artwork in my Redbubble store:

 Here's a little taster below - you can click on each image below to be taken directly to the item, or browse everything available via the two links above (dated/undated), and also at the bottom of the page for your convenience...